-Many people incorrectly believe their genes are their destiny.
-However, the study of epigenetics shows this is not always the case.
-Everyday lifestyle factors influence and interact with our genes.
-What you eat, how well you sleep, whether you exercise, or whether your work/environment exposes you to toxic chemicals, these are all factors that influence the expression of your genes.
+Many people do incorrectly believe their genes are their destiny.
+It’s not necessarily the case.
+The study of epigenetics shows that everyday ‘lifestyle factors’ interact with, and influence our genes.
+What you eat, how well you sleep, whether you exercise, whether your work/environment exposes you to toxic chemicals, what viruses you’ve been exposed to, these are all factors that influence the expression of your genes.

 How do we know this?
 Through studying identical twins.
 Twins born with identical genes carry identical, inherent disease risks.
-So why does one twin go on to develop the disease, but the other remain disease free for the life course?
-Or develops that familial disease many decades later?
-Even Cystic Fibrosis, a genetic disease that affects the lungs and digestive system, caused by a mutation in the CFTR gene is now being studied for epigenetic factors.
-(1) Because it is a fact – that over the years, as aging occurs and our environments and dietary choices differ, along with toxin, virus, trauma exposures, and different degrees of stress, these environmental factors are capable of influencing an individual’s genetic expression.
+Which led researchers to question why does one twin go on to develop a disease, but the other remain disease free for the course of their life?
+Or develops that familial disease many decades later than their twin?
+Even Cystic Fibrosis, a genetic disease that affects the lungs and digestive system, caused by a mutation in the CFTR gene, is now being studied for epigenetic factors.
+(1) Because it is a fact – that over the years, as aging occurs and our environments and dietary choices differ, along with toxin, virus, and trauma exposures, with different degrees of stress, these environmental factors are capable of influencing an individual’s genetic expression.

-This translates to us having varying degrees of control.
-It means we might be able to shift the balance of our disease risks, by bathing our genes in healthy lifestyle, and positive environmental choices.
-Whereas to blindly persist in less than helpful lifestyle choices and poor diet, can over time increase the pressure on the trigger of that metaphorical gun.
-Epigenetic factors include: diet, hydration and nutrition, toxic exposures, sleep, exercise and relaxation, stressors, relationships – be they supportive or toxic, and finally one’s larger community support.
+Some of these lifestyle factors are modifiable – in that we can exercise choice.
+And this translates to us having varying degrees of control.
+It means we might be able to shift the balance of our disease risks, by choosing to bathe our genes in healthy lifestyle factors, and positive environmental choices.
+Whereas to blindly persist in detrimental lifestyle choices and poor diet, can – over time – increase the pressure on the trigger of that ‘metaphorical gun’.
+Epigenetic factors include: diet, hydration and nutrition, toxic exposures, sleep, exercise and relaxation, stressors, relationships – be they supportive or toxic, and one’s broader ‘community support’.

-In my clinic, the occasional client now presents with one of the genetic profile reports that are easily accessible online, from a simple saliva sample.
+Genetic profile reports are now easily accessible online, from a simple saliva sample.
 Which brings us back to the question – ‘to know – or not to know’.
-Being aware for example that cancer pops up with some frequency amongst your relatives, can lead people down one of three paths: 1) optimistically blanking out the fact; 2) worrying – chronically – but passively doing nothing; or 3) deciding to investigate, with the awareness that knowledge might be empowering.
+Being aware for example that cancer pops up with some frequency amongst your older relatives, can lead people down one of three paths: 1) ‘head in the sand’, choosing to ignore the fact; 2) worrying – chronically – but passively doing nothing; or 3) deciding to investigate, with the awareness that knowledge might be empowering.
 I’ve no doubt, as the public starts to realise that their diet and lifestyle choices represent modifiable factors with the power to influence some of their genetic expression, will mean more people see investigating and ‘knowing’ as a distinct advantage.

 So what do these genetic tests actually tell you?
 Some simply provide information about your ancestry and relatives.
 Some will identify carrier traits, which can be useful if you are starting a family.
 They might also explain your reactions to smells, or taste preferences, or your facial features, or explain why you’re a poor caffeine detoxifier.
 Some supply your entire genetic profile – listings thousands of coded genetic variants, requiring software to analyse and distill the data into your personal health risks.
-Others will edit a hefty percentage of the data and simply focus on a few well researched gene variants, and present the information with dietary advice and supplementary nutrient recommendations.
-But can DNA results in isolation accurately identify your (likely?) individual vitamin deficiencies?
-Have they also analysed your personal diet and lifestyle factors that determine your vitamin needs and actual status?
+Others will edit a hefty percentage of the data and simply focus on a few well researched gene variants, and present the information complete with dietary advice and nutritional supplement recommendations.
+But can DNA results in isolation accurately identify your (likely?) nutritional deficiencies?
+Have they also analysed your personal diet and lifestyle factors, that determine your vitamin needs and actual status?